How to Revise for A Levels

 Be Organised

-Being organised from the beginning will help with all the other tips on this list, so we've put it at number one.
+Being organised from the get-go will help with all the other tips on this list, so we've put it at number one.
 Without having a clear idea of your academic goals and how to achieve them, your revision will not be as efficient or effective.
 Below are some ways to ensure you are organised with your revision.

 Design and Follow An Effective Revision Timetable